IRVLUTD/FewSOL-DataLoader/README.md

 Download the FewSOL dataset from https://irvlutd.github.io/FewSOL/

 Pass the extracted dataset directory path into the dataloader as shown in the example above

+# Lisences

+All files __except__ from
+- 'FewSOL-DataLoader/src/FewSOLDataLoader/SingleRealPose.py'
+- 'FewSOL-DataLoader/src/FewSOLDataLoader/CocoFormatConverter.py'
+is licensed under the MIT liscense.

+The file 'FewSOL-DataLoader/src/FewSOLDataLoader/SingleRealPose.py' is licensed under the NVIDIA Source Code License - Non-commercial.
+This can be found here https://nvlabs.github.io/stylegan2/license.html#:~:text=The%20Work%20and%20any%20derivative,research%20or%20evaluation%20purposes%20only.

+The file 'FewSOL-DataLoader/src/FewSOLDataLoader/CocoFormatConverter.py' is licensed under the CC BY 4.0 LEGAL CODE.
+This can be found here https://cocodataset.org/#termsofuse